N2Banks/Intersective-Polynomials-Algorithms/README.md

 For the arithmetic side of things, it was simpler to use a theorem of Sonn ("Polynomials With Roots in $\mathbb{Q}_p$ For All $p$", 2008) involving decomposition groups.
 As part of my thesis, I showed that this condition need only hold for ramified primes, and since these are finite in number, this constitutes another algorithm.
 This is the content of **file 4**.

 In my thesis, I proved another criteria for intersectivity at ramified primes.
 It amounts to checking ramification and inertia degrees in various subextensions cut out by single roots.
-This is the content of **file 5**.
+This is the content of "check_intersectivity_ramification_degrees.sage".